...

 • History Of NAS

-To present these files, a NAS unit uses standard file-based protocols, such as Network File System (NFS), Server Message Block (SMB), Common Internet File System (CIFS), and/or Apple Filing Protocol (AFP) which are the protocols used to communicate with Linux® and UNIX, Microsoft Windows, and Apple devices, respectively.
+The Network File System (NFS), Server Message Block (SMB), Common Internet File System (CIFS), and/or Apple Filing Protocol (AFP) are common file-based protocols that a NAS unit uses to display these files.
+These protocols are used to communicate with Linux® and UNIX, Microsoft Windows, and Apple devices, respectively.